-- The Owner Onboarding Service transfers all device information to the manager server. - The Device ROE may indicates to its OS-level handler to invoke the Device to Manager Agent for the manager service.
-This Device to Manager Agent should be given all the information that the ROE has now collected. - The Device ROE transitions to the IDLE state. - The new Owner has changed all credentials in the device, except the Device key (e.g., hardware root of trust) and OCDeviceInfo, and has sufficient information to construct an Ownership Voucher with zero entries.
+- The Owner Onboarding Service transfers all device information to the management server. - The Device ROE may indicates to its OS-level handler to invoke the Management Agent for the Management Service.
+This Management Agent should be given all the information that the ROE has now collected. - The Device ROE transitions to the IDLE state. - The new Owner has changed all credentials in the device, except the Device key (e.g., hardware root of trust) and OCDeviceInfo, and has sufficient information to construct an Ownership Voucher with zero entries.